tamsri/murt/README.md

 ## Installations

-MURT can be installed by pip.
+MURT can be installed by pip, however, `numpy` is required before the installation.

 ```shell
 pip install murt